 Duchamp, Casley Hayford and Tiger of Sweden, who showed their collection for the first time in London this season, were all also showcasing the check and stripe look.

 Duchamp models in beautiful three piece suits

 The colour yellow will be making a strong appearance - it was on display in the form of toned down suits with printed blue shirts at A. Sauvage, as well as used sensibly on jumpers and trousers at Chester Barrie and Turnbull & Asser.
 On a more outrageouse approach, yellow fabric was used to create a tuxedo at the Moschino show.

 Yellow suit with a printed shirt at the A. Sauvage show

 One of the highlights of SS15 has to be the Riviera collection from Chester Barrie.
 The Savile Row English tailors collection includes dusty blue jumpers and sharply cut blue sports jackets with bright white buttons creating a look perfect for walking along the Côte d'Azur.

 The Riviera collection by Chester Barrie

-As London Collections Men closes its doors for another season one thing is certain, menswear has come along way this season with the man of SS15 wearing bright colours and a lot more print.
+As London Collections Men closes its doors for another season, one thing is certain, menswear has come along way with the man of SS15 wearing brightly coloured clothing and a lot more print.